2015 Year-End Estate Planning Advisory

 Eliminate RMDs for Qualified Plans and IRAs Less Than $100,000

-Under the proposal, the minimum distribution rules would not apply if the aggregate value of the IRA or qualified plan does not exceed $100,000 (indexed for inflation).
-The proposal applies to individuals reaching age 70 1/2 after 2014 or who die after 2014 before attaining age 70 1/2.
+Under the proposal, the minimum distribution rules would not apply if the aggregate value of the IRA or qualified plan does not exceed $100,000 (indexed for inflation after 2016).
+The proposal applies to individuals reaching age 70-1/2 after 2015 or who die after 2015 before attaining age 70-1/2.

-As was the case last year as well, the budget proposal provides for a permanent return of the estate, gift and GST tax regimes to their 2009 levels, i.e., a 45% top tax rate and maximum $3.5 million applicable exclusion amounts for estate and GST tax and $1 million for gift tax, beginning in 2018.
-Note that the proposal makes clear that there would be no "clawback" of transfer taxes for those who took advantage of higher applicable exclusion amounts prior to 2018.
+As was the case in the 2014 and 2015 proposals, the 2016 proposal also provides for a permanent return of the estate, gift and GST tax regimes to their 2009 levels, i.e., a 45% top tax rate and maximum $3.5 million applicable exclusion amounts for estate and GST tax and $1 million for gift tax.
+Unlike the prior years' proposals, the current proposal moves the effective date of the return to 2016.

 Change the Treatment of Intentionally Defective Grantor Trusts (IDGTs)